 - Click Update Type.

-- When using custom security, there are two additional web parts on the page:
+- When you change to using 'custom' security, two additional web parts are added to the page:

 - Study Security: Use radio buttons to grant access to groups.
 Click Update after changing.
 In the screenshot below, we're changing the "Study Team" and "Example Team Members" groups to "Per Dataset" permissions.